-Diavik Diamond Mines (2012) Inc.'s (DDMI) Processed Kimberlite to Mine Workings Project (PKMW) involves the deposit of processed kimberlite (PK) in the form of a slurry into one or more of two underground and/or open mine workings (A418 and A154) located at the Diavik Diamond Mine beginning in late 2021.
-Based on the current mine plan, A418 is the preferred and likely option and A154 is the alternate.
-The A21 mine working was removed from consideration during the Mackenzie Valley Environmental Impact Review Board's (MVEIRB) Review of the PKMW.
+Diavik Diamond Mines (2012) Inc.'s (DDMI) Processed Kimberlite to Mine Workings Project (PKMW Project) involves the deposit of processed kimberlite (PK) in the form of a slurry into A418 open mine workings in Q2 2023.
+The A21 mine working was removed by DDMI from consideration during the Mackenzie Valley Environmental Impact Review Board's (MVEIRB) Review of the PKMW Project.